tedkuo1268/Udacity_Self_Driving_Cars/Project2_Advanced_Lane_Finding/README.md

 This step is contained in the code cells under **Gradients and Color Transform** of the IPython notebook [Project2_Advanced_Lane_Finding.ipynb](/Project2_Advanced_Lane_Finding/Project2_Advanced_Lane_Finding.ipynb).

 I used a combination of color and gradient thresholds to generate a binary image.
 For the gradient threshold, I use the intersection of the gradient magnitude threshold and gradient direction threshold (eliminate the gradient which is close to horizontal direction).
-For the color threshold, I use the intersection of the "S" channel in the HSL color space and the "R" channel in the RGB color space, which shows a good identification of yellow and white lines.
+For the color threshold, I masked yellow line with **H** and **S** channels in HSL color space and masked white line with **L** channel in HSL color space and **R** channel in RGB color space.
 Finally, I generated the binary image with the union of both gradient and color thresholds.

 Here's an example of my output for this step.